Jmancuso1999/Jmancuso1999.github.io/README.md

 [Personal Website](https://jmancuso1999.github.io/)

-### Description: This website consists of a variety of things that have been completed during the Spring 2021 semester for CS355.
-The website was designed to be responsive (Bootstrap).
-This website consists of
+### Description: This website consists of some basic information about myself and whatever else I plan on adding to the website.

 - Personal description about me and my skillset.
 - Projects/Assignments completed throughout the semester